-You must be enrolled at least half time or taking six credit hours per session.
+You must be enrolled at least half time or taking 6 credit hours per session.
 You must also be making satisfactory academic progress.

 What types of federal loans does Bethany offer?

 We offer unsubsidized loans through the direct loan program.
-Unsubsidized loans accrue interest while in school.
+Unsubsidized loans accrue interest while the recipient is in school.